nanvel/blog/2020/07/ruby.md

 ### Methods

+A method is a named block of parameterized code associated with one or more objects.

+Ruby methods are not objects.

 Methods are defined with the `def` keyword.
 The return value of a method is the value of the last expression evaluated in its body.

+Methods are always invoked on an object (the receiver, and methods are called messages, messages are sent to receiver).

 ```ruby
 def say